 - Next, if you want a smoother surface, you can use sandpaper to smooth the rock.

 - Then, primer can be added—the same primer used for preparing walls for painting.
-Starting with a white base coat of primer will enhance your paint colours, but it is optional.
+Starting with a white base coat of primer will enhance your paint colors, but it is optional.

 - A coat of acrylic paint can also provide a good starting surface.